 Since PrestaShop is an open-source solution, whatever modification you make requires code involvement.
-It means that unless you or someone at your business has technical knowledge, you’ll more than likely have to hire an agency or developer.
+It means that unless you or someone at your business has the technical knowledge, you’ll more than likely have to hire an agency or developer.
 Therefore, the total price for operating a Prestashop store may include developer expenses which range from $50 to $80 per hour.

 Moreover, to enhance your store capability, there are a great number of available Prestashop’s add-ons.
 The price is between $35 and ~$6000.
-With these prices, you can start with low investment and gradually build up your website.
+With these prices, you can start with a low investment and gradually build up your website.

 Finally, you are going to be concerned about the transaction fees.
 In Prestashop, you can use several different payment options, and usually, each of them has various transaction fees and handling costs.
 With Prestashop module, you can have additional fees or discounts depending on the payment module used.
 You can have a surcharge or discounts by a percentage of the order or a set amount or both.